I help founders see what's actually happening inside their business, and build the structure it needs to grow without breaking them.

 A long, quiet relationship with one founder at a time.
 Application only.

-These are not case studies.
-They are the businesses I run.
+These are the businesses I run.

 An on-demand home and office maintenance business I started in 2017.
 Eight years of plumbers, electricians, technicians and dispatchers, learning the unglamorous mechanics of how a service business actually scales: how to price, how to schedule, how to keep the quality where the customer last saw it.
 SmartFix is where most of what I now teach was first learned in the rain.